nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

 General usage
 *************

-Each radio protocol using the radio coexistence feature (like IEEE 802.15.4 or |BLE|) can enable a transceiver only when the PTA allows a given radio operation.
+Each radio protocol using the radio coexistence feature (like IEEE 802.15.4) can enable a transceiver only when the PTA allows a given radio operation.
 When the PTA denies the ongoing radio operation, the radio protocol must abort this operation immediately.

 The radio protocol implementation must inform the radio coexistence module about which radio operations it wants to perform at that moment or shortly after, and what is the priority of each radio operation.